 How Much Does a Post and Beam Home Cost?

-There is a large variation in cost of a post and beam home depending on the area, the components of the kit and the quality of kit you buy.
+There is a large variation in the cost of a post and beam home depending on the area, the components of the kit, and the quality of kit you buy.

 We have searched and analyzed hundreds of homes to try and bring you accurate pricing, and found that the average kit will cost between $70-100 per square foot.

 You can buy kits for less than this, but remember you get what you pay for!
-You can also expect to pay two times this amount if you want a high quality kit which is constructed on site for you.
+You can also expect to pay two times this amount if you want a high-quality kit that is constructed on-site for you.

 We hope you enjoyed this roundup of twelve of the best homes available on the market today.